- Appearing in Court

 NO CONTEST - A statement indicating you do not wish to contest the charge; the Judge must find you guilty upon a no contest plea, but the plea cannot be used as evidence against you in a civil suit for damages.

-A trial is scheduled when a resolution cannot be made between the Village Prosecutor and defendant.
-The judge hears both sides and makes a FINAL decision.
+A trial is held when a resolution cannot be made between the Village Prosecutor and defendant.
+The judge hears both sides and makes a final decision.
 If the Judge finds you Not Guilty, the citation will be dismissed.
 If you are found Guilty, the Judge will impose a fine and give you 60 days to pay.

-You have the right to appeal the Judge’s decision.
-Appeals must be requested within twenty (20) days of being found guilty at a trial.
+You have the right to appeal the Judge's decision.
+You mist fill out the appeal paperwork and pay appropriate fees within 20 days of being found guilty at trial.
 Appeal request forms, instructions, and fee requirements are given after each trial.

 A restitution hearing will be scheduled only at the request of the defendant.

-If you are unable to pay your fines due to poverty, Please complete the Poverty Evaluation Form and submit or to:
+If you are unable to pay your fines due to poverty, Please complete the Poverty Evaluation Form (PDF) or complete and send to:

 Menomonee Falls Municipal Court